trichoplax/all-6-dice-faces/README.md

 # All 6 dice faces
 Roll N six-sided dice.
 What is the probability of rolling all 6 dice faces?

-Used to provide test cases for a code golf challenge.
+Used to provide test cases for a code golf challenge [Probability of rolling all 6 dice faces](https://codegolf.codidact.com/posts/288917).

 ## Results
 | N | Probability of rolling all 6 dice faces |